Meet the Team

 Dr Sam Philip is currently working as a Consultant Physician in the department of Diabetes and Endocrinology and as an honorary senior lecturer in biomedical physics at the University of Aberdeen.
 His research interests include health informatics, clinical trials, epidemiology and diabetic retinopathy.
 He is leading the development of tele-consultation service for people with diabetes in Orkney and Shetland.
 He has a strong interest in the development of information based technologies to support self-care in people with diabetes.

 Louise graduated with a PhD in microbiology from the University of Dundee, and has pursued a career in sales and training with the biomedical products sector.
-Louise has had her hands full raising two wonderful children over the past few years but has now returned to work and is busy recruiting people to SHARE.
+She Joined SHARE in 2014 and is responsible for coordinating the SHARE study applications and recruitment to studies.